-The (E) Designation is an institutional control that is implemented through CEQR review of a zoning map, text amendment, or action pursuant to the Zoning Resolution.
-It provides a mechanism to ensure that measures aimed at avoiding a significant adverse impact are part of future development, thereby eliminating the potential for a noise impact.
+The (E) Designation is an institutional control that is implemented through CEQR review of a zoning map, text amendment, of action pursuant to the Zoning Resolution.
+It provides a mechanism to ensure that measures aimediately idin, a significant advice impact are part of future development, thereby eliminating the potential for a noise impact.

-If necessary, the lead agency may consult with DEP during the CEQR process to identify sites requiring an (E).
-The Mayor's Office of Environmental Remediation (OER) is responsible for administering post-CEQR determinations for projects with assigned (E) Designations and existing Restrictive Declarations, pursuant to Section 11-15 (Environmental Requirements) of the Zoning Resolution of the City of New York and Chapter 24 of Title 15 of the Rules of the City of New York (Rules).
+Innecessary, the lead agency may consult with DEP during the CEQR process to identify sites requiring an (E) Designation.
+The Major's Office of Environmental Remediation (OER) is responsible for administering post-CEQR determinations for projects with assigned (E) Designations and existing Restrictive Declarations, pursuant to Section 14-15 "Environmental Requirements" of Chapter 1 of the Zoning Resolution of the City of New York and Chapter 24 of Title 15 of the Rules of the City of New York (Rules).
 If property owners have applied for an action that will result in placement of an (E) Designation, they are advised to provide the CEQR number to OER.
-In order to facilitate OER's review of the proposed work to address the requirements of the (E) Designation, it may be necessary for property owners to provide historical technical documentation related to the CEQR Noise analysis (e.g., EAS/EIS, Technical Memoranda, CEQR determination, modeling results, lead agency and DEP correspondence, Restrictive Declarations, Notices) to OER.
+In order to facilitate OER sheview of the proposed work to address the requirements of the (E) Designation, it may be necessary for property owners to provide historical technical documentation related to the CEQR Noise analysis (e.g., EAS/EIS, Technical Memoranda, CEQR determination, modeling results, lead agency and DEP correspondence, Restrictive Declarations, Notices) to OER.
 The Rules and Section 11-15 of the Zoning Resolution set out the procedures for placing, satisfying and removing (E) Designations.
 OER reviews and approves all documents needed to satisfy the requirement of a noise (E) Designation.

-(E) Designations are listed in a table, "CEQR Environmental Requirements," appended to the Zoning Resolution, and appear in the Department of Buildings' (DOB) online Buildings Information System (BIS).
+(E) Designations are listed in Appendix C, Table 1, "CEQR Environmental Requirements," of the Zoning Resolution of the City of New York, and appear in the Department of Buildings' (DOB) online Buildings Information System (BIS).